PierreMarza/pierremarza.github.io/_teaching/1_teaching_tp2.markdown

 ## Deep Q-Network (DQN)
 Now that we have reviewed some theory, let's start practicing!

-**Implement a Deep Q-Network** that takes as input the current state $s_t$ and approximates the associated Q-value.
+**Implement a Deep Q-Network** that takes as input the current state $s_t$ and outputs $Q_\theta(s_t, a)$ for each available action $a$.
 Be careful of the dimensions of the observation tensor that will be fed to your network, and think about the desired output dimension.
-As a sanity chack, verify you can pass it one observation from your gym environment.
+As a sanity check, verify you can pass it one observation from your gym environment.

-## Training our DQN
+## DQN Training

 ### Setting up training
-We must fill in the following code.
+You must fill in the following code.
 Different parts are annotated.
 Refer to the following subsections for more details.

 ```python
 # Create the environment